 Temporary staff positions are appropriate when assistance is needed for a defined project or for a fixed period of time, usually related to increased workload or temporary absence of permanent staff.
 Unlike permanent positions, temporary positions can be direct filled, rather than through competitive recruitment.
-You will work with the Payroll Coordinator to fill temporary positions.
+You will work with the HR Specialist to fill temporary positions.

 Hiring and recruitment process